laserattack/midnight-runner/README.md

 ## Manage

 To create a new job or modify an existing one, use the `Add/Edit` button.
-If you specify the name of an existing job, it will be overwritten; if the name does not exist, a new job will be created.
+If you specify the name of an existing job, it will be overwritten; if the name does not exist, a new job will be created

 ![3](pics/setjob.png)